jhtkoo0426/Portfolio-v1/README.md

 ## TODO (UI/UX)
 - [ ] Add more design variety to work showcases.
+- [ ] Add animated effects when navigating between pages.
+- [ ] Add indicator on which page the user is current on.
 - [ ] Add background to landing page (with parallax if possible).
 - [ ] Mobile Responsiveness.
 - [ ] CSS webkit.